shaneholloman/fabric/patterns/capture_thinkers_work/system.md

     ## APPLICATION

-    Describe in 30 words what it means to have something be $philosopher-ian, e.g., Socratic for Socrates, Hegelian for Hegel.
+    Describe in 30 words what it means to have something be $philosopher-ian, example: Socratic for Socrates, Hegelian for Hegel.
 Etc.

     In other words if the name of the philosopher is Hitchens, the output would be something like,